KANISHKSHUKLA/Background_remover_api/readme.md

 # Background Removal API Documentation

+##BRIEF
+Before going into details, lets get directly to the main things API Endpoint is live on `https://hehe-1-n40u.onrender.com/api/remove-background`

 ## Overview
 The Background Removal API is a service that removes backgrounds from product images for e-commerce platforms.
 It accepts image URLs and bounding box coordinates, processes the images to remove backgrounds, and returns the processed images with transparent backgrounds.